 We have been able to study the impact of trail riding on the group meeting process, conduct a research survey within the horse community about the horse-human relationship, explore how working with horses within Indigenous worldview using mindfulness benefits sexual assault survivors, and provide an experience with gentled and wild Mustangs during women’s empowerment workshops.

-Now Tapestry is establishing a Virtual Refuge.
-It’s a refuge because it provides a real lifelong home to Mustangs.
-But it’s also virtual because it allows the horses to interact with people remotely via the latest in live webcam and 360 photography technology.
+Tapestry is establishing a home in Northwestern Nebraska, and the Mustangs will be a part of that.
+They will interact with people remotely via the latest in live webcam and 360 photography technology.
 Whenever you’re especially stressed or feeling anxious (and in 2020 so far, who isn’t feeling anxious?), you’ll be able to unwind with free-roaming Mustangs, wide skies, and powerful land.

 Even more exciting news is that the Horse-Human Relationship Program has a whole herd of new learning opportunities coming to horse lovers everywhere.
 Because of that, it’s getting its own “all horse, all the time” website this summer to keep things simple in your browser bookmarks.
 And it’s got its own social media accounts as of now, on Facebook, Twitter, Instagram, and LinkedIn.
 These will allow you to explore the growing selection of webinars, workshops, mentoring, coaching, podcasts, and videos we’ll be preparing and producing, and sign up for ones that specifically interest you.
 And because the Horse-Human Relationship is still a Tapestry program, all these opportunities will help you start learning how to connect with horses from within Indigenous worldview.
 Here’s the secret you may not have known: that doing this is how a rider develops feel.
 Because feel isn’t elusive; it’s Indigenous.